Hlaing56/Code-Quiz/README.md

 it looks trash but I have most things to work, just need the score to save into local, make the div for highscore and have user input saved for name, then load the saved data

+make a new box pop up for highscore

+everything works and this homework challege is almost done now just make it look good and make a clear highscore function good job